Hong Kong shares seen steady ahead of China data

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG, March 8 Hong Kong shares may start steady on Friday, ahead of data later in the day that will likely show China's exports and imports maintained double-digit growth momentum in the first two months of the year, even amid seasonal distortions.
+HONG KONG Jan 18 Hong Kong shares may start slightly higher on Friday before a slew of Chinese data due later in the day that could buttress expectations of a recovery in the world's second-largest economy.

-A Reuters poll of 22 economists forecast February exports grew 10.1 percent from a year earlier, while imports likely fell 8.8 percent over the same period.
-The trade balance is forecast to show a deficit of $7.8 billion.
+China's economy could rebound to 7.8 percent growth in the fourth quarter of 2012, its first quarterly rise in eight.
+December data for housing prices, urban investment, industrial output and retail sales are also expected.

-On Thursday, the Hang Seng Index closed flat on the day and is down 0.5 percent on the week.
-The China Enterprises Index of the top Chinese listings in Hong Kong was down 0.4 percent on Thursday and 0.3 percent this week.
+On Thursday, the Hang Seng Index closed down 0.1 percent at 23,339.8 after earlier testing chart resistance at 19-1/2 month highs at about 23,500.
+This level has stymied index gains for more than two weeks.
+On the week, the benchmark is now up 0.3 percent.

-Elsewhere in Asia, Japan's Nikkei was up 1.4 percent, while South Korea's KOSPI was down 0.1 percent at 0100 GMT.
+Elsewhere in Asia, Japan's Nikkei was up 2.2 percent, while South Korea's KOSPI was up 0.6 percent at 0041 GMT.

 FACTORS TO WATCH: